-Falls Church should be one of the most secure cities in Virginia when it comes to dog bites.
+Falls Church, Viriginia should be one of the most secure cities in Virginia when it comes to dog bites.
 Besides the state laws, the city has its own ordinances aiming to protect the locals.
 Unfortunately, the reality is different.
 More and more locals end up needing a Falls Church dog bite lawyer.
+When they do they call Christian direct 1-800-HURT-123 to schedule a free consultation.

 Falls Church Dog Attack Lawyers Are Busier by the Day